AndresSabogal/helo-word/README.md

 # helo-word
-This is my first repository on Github "Helo Fuck Word"
+This is my first repository on Github "Helo Fuck World"

 Hi Humans, Terminator junior here, i like R programming and php yeah